EI Small Grant Program

 - Address how the effort(s) will transform student learning in the identified course or program.
 Priority will be given to courses or programs that project or demonstrate high student demand and/or that fulfill a substantial curricular need.

 - Align with departmental priorities and include a signature of endorsement from the department chair

 - Clearly articulate how the effort(s) will be sustained once the funds have been expended.

-The program uses 101 funds, and proposals can now request the funds to span two fiscal years, FY18 and FY19.
+The program uses 101 funds, and proposals can now request the funds to span two fiscal years.
 Since the program uses 101 funds…

 - Funds requested to support salary must be used before June 30 of the fiscal year in which they were received, otherwise they will be converted into “Supplies and Expenses” funds.

 - Fringe is already accounted for and does not need to be included in the request.

-- Funds cannot be used to support project assistants and/or tuition remission.
+- Funds cannot be used to support project and/or research assistants, and the resulting tuition remission.